aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: Efficient navigation systems reduce user effort in learning how to use the application and increase overall satisfaction by minimizing the time spent on searching for functionalities.

+LF-S5.
+The application should include visual cues and feedback for user interactions to reinforce usability.

+Rationale: Providing immediate visual feedback for user actions confirms the system’s responsiveness, which will help users understand the application’s behavior and reduce errors.

 ## 11. Usability and Humanity Requirements